 Sometimes, a mutual fund wants to make itself appealing to both mom-and-pop investors ("retail" investors) as well as big corporations, pension plans, and non-profits ("institutional" investors).
-The challenge with making a mutual fund a viable option for both types of investors is that bigger institutional clients have such enormous economies of scale that they are not going to accept the 1% to 2% management fee paid by most retail investors.
+The challenge with making a mutual fund a viable option for both types of investors is that bigger institutional clients have such enormous economies of scale that they are not going to accept the low management fees paid by most retail investors.

 Instead of offering two different mutual funds, which wouldn't be efficient, many mutual funds decide to create different share classes for the same investment portfolio.
 One class might appeal to retail investors and one class might appeal to institutional investors.
 Sometimes, there is even a mid-tier class of shares.
 The different share classes are likely to have different expense ratios, minimum investments, redemption fees, and sales loads.

 A Look at a Real-World Example of Mutual Fund Share Classes

 To help you understand the concept of mutual fund classes, let's look at the classes of the Vanguard S&P 500 index fund, one of the most popular financial products in the world.